BXuan694/SOLO-pytorch/README.md

 # SOLO-pytorch
 An instance segmentation mathod(https://arxiv.org/abs/1912.04488, https://arxiv.org/abs/2003.10152) without mmdet&mmcv.

-res34: tested pass on coco2017-eval and mvtec.
+bakbone of res34&18 have been tested pass on coco2017-val and mvtec datasets.

+# Request

+python3.7.11, PyTorch1.9.0, torchvision0.10.0

 # How to use
 1. build loss